 We knew that Chihuahua had the usual hotel suspects: soulless chains like Holiday Inn and Best Western and a bunch of locally-owned el cheapo crash pads that are clean and safe and that’s about all you can say about them.

-Hotel San Felipe el Real has managed to combine historic touches (original floors and ceilings) with thrift store chic decor and a charming mash up of Spanish and Mexican influences.
-The English-speaking owner, Santiago, is also a wealth of knowledge about the area including the Copper Canyon.
-The world famous Copper Canyon train actually departs from a station within walking distance of the hotel.
+Hotel San Felipe el Real has managed to combine historic touches (original floors and ceilings) with thrift store chic decor and a charming mash-up of Spanish and Mexican influences.
+The English-speaking owner, Santiago, is also a wealth of knowledge about the area including its main attraction: the Copper Canyon.
+The world-famous Copper Canyon train actually departs from a station within walking distance of the hotel.
 Explore Mexico’s Copper Canyon from top to bottom, including a trip on the El Chepe Copper Canyon train, in our series of posts about travel in the Copper Canyon.

 Luckily, the food show also had Tecate and Corona beer on tap and a stall doling out sips of Hacienda de Chihuahua sotol, a regional drink that’s distilled from a plant in the agave family.
 The process is similar to tequila making.